 Lester's scheme progresses well - he and Myra have become newlyweds.
 They spend their honeymoon at Myra's summer house, a delightful waterfront home on a steep hillside with spectacular views.
 The owners of the house, well aware of its association with the movie, generously allowed Citysleuth to visit and take the matching photographs below.

 Then ...
-From the house a steep switchback path winds all the way down past a small cottage to a private pier.
+From the house a steep path switchbacks all the way down past a small cottage to a private pier.

 ... and Now, the house, still there and looking much as it did 60 years ago, is at 250 Beach Road in Belvedere, just a few miles north of the Golden Gate Bridge in Marin County (map).
 It faces Tiburon across Belvedere Cove.

 Lester wakes up his new bride and suggests they go for a swim.
-This was filmed inside the house in the end room on the right on the exterior balcony (above).
-The room (below) was made into a bedroom with a fireplace and an exit door added on the left for extra effect.
-The balcony post outside the window can be clearly seen if you click on the photo above.
+This was filmed inside the house in the end room on the right at the exterior balcony level (above).
+For the film shoot the room was converted to a bedroom; the fireplace and exit door on the left are props.
+The balcony post outside the window though is real, it can be seen above.

 Then ...
-They exit the room and begin the descent to the pier far below.
-Although the movie convincingly makes it look like this is the door leading out of the bedroom (far left, above) it is in fact one floor below it.
+They exit the room to make the descent to the pier, seen far below.
+Although the movie convincingly makes it look like this is the door leading out of the bedroom (far left, above) this room is in fact one floor below it.

-... and Now, the boat dock at the end of the pier is smaller and an arbor has been added outside the house, otherwise it's the same.
+... and Now, the boat dock at the end of the pier is smaller and an arbor has been added outside the house.

 ... and Now, the posts on the retaining wall support the arbor mentioned above.

-... he pulls back, almost falling over the unprotected edge ...
+... he jerks back after almost falling over the exposed edge ...